BiEchi/my-homepage/content/publication/data_parallel/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'Partial results of this research.'
+  caption: 'Partial results of this research'
   focal_point: ''
   preview_only: false